 At this point when someone brings up the brand Anker I no longer think of charging cables and battery packs.
-What comes to mind now are a handful of some of the best bang for your buck products we’ve used over the last few years.
-The Soundcore Flare is still one of my favorite affordable Bluetooth speakers and the Anker Liberty Air 2 recently got a glowing review from my colleague Lily Katz.
-Anker has been putting in work in the true wireless market, and the Soundcore Sprint X2 are the next pair of earbuds it’s hoping you’ll consider.
-While the Liberty Air 2 and the Soundcore Liberty Pro were aimed more for everyday use there is no mistaking what the Soundcore Spirit X2 is geared towards: fitness.
+What comes to mind now is a handful of some of the best bang for your buck products we’ve used over the last few years.
+Anker has put work into the true wireless market, and the Soundcore Sprint X2 is a great, albeit discontinued, pair of earbuds.

-Who are the Anker Soundcore Spirit X2 for?
+Who is the Anker Soundcore Spirit X2 for?

 - People who exercise.
 If you’re looking for a pair of wireless earbuds for your next workout these are for you.
 They’re sweatproof, have great battery life, and if you prefer the earhook style to secure the buds to your ears then these have you covered there as well.